Morávka Reservoir

 Morávka Reservoir (vodní nádrž Morávka) is a water reservoir and dam in Morávka in the Moravian-Silesian Region of the Czech Republic.
 The reservoir is built on the Morávka River and has a surface of 79.5 ha.
 It was constructed in 1961–1967.

-The reservoir is a popular spot for sport fishing and other recreational activities.
-The reservoir is also used to supply drinking water to nearby towns and to subdue floods on Morávka and Ostravice rivers.
+The main purpose of the reservoir is to supply drinking water to nearby towns and to subdue floods on the Morávka and Ostravice rivers.
+It is one of the highest quality sources of drinking water in the entire Moravian-Silesian Region.
+For these reasons, recreational activities are prohibited on the reservoir, and fish farming is only carried out on a limited scale so as not to endanger the water quality.